 Have you tried sugaring?
 Have you ever heard of sugaring?
 Most people I’ve talked to have not heard of it.

 Before moving on to learning about sugaring, let me prefix with this.
-I've been sugaring for two years now.
+I’ve been sugaring for five years now.
 On my own, in my home with organic sugaring paste with no signs of ingrown hairs.
 Why?
 Because sugaring removes the entire hair (including the follicle) in the same direction of growth.
 The hairs grow back thinner and in the correct direction.
 With exfoliation between sugaring sessions, you will have success also.